Diary Entry From Lockup Monday 16th November 2021

 Therapy Organics are at the forefront of nutritional knowledge and not only invest in the best health offers to support better lifestyles and nutrition they offer workshops for the community to meet up and connect as well as therapy rooms for consultations on a range of services.

-The Bead Shop do tutorials in jewellery and all other kinds of creative making.
+The Bead Shop do tutorials in jewelry and all other kinds of creative making.
 This year they have celebrated 20 years thriving on the high street in Nottingham.
-They are marketeers, buyers, suppliers, technical staff and pillars of the community as well as enthusiastic creators.
+They are marketeers, buyers, suppliers, technical staff, and pillars of the community as well as enthusiastic creators.

 #3 Local businesses are our real-life celebrities.

 My family can attribute a real sense of connection to our community thanks to our committed local business who bit the bullet and went online during lockdown.
 Big shout out to two of our favourites:

 WFA for supporting our footballing needs and keeping us busy with football off the field.
 What we love about small businesses is that they bring their full self to work and are the fabric of our daily lives.